Ancestral lineages in mutation-selection equilibria with moving optimum: The regime of small variance : further developments

-Coming back to our initial problem, we have proved that $0$ was a stationary state of \cref{edo Gamma}.
-By convexity of $H$, $p_0=U'(0)$ is the only root of the function $\beta H - c' Id$.
-Moreover, it is established in \cite{lorz2011dirac} that $U$, the solution of \cref{spec Ham} is concave.
-Therefore $U'$ is invertible, and the equation $p_0=U'(z)$ has at most a single solution.
-We conclude that $0$ is the unique steady steady state of the ODE \cref{edo Gamma}.
-With the same monotony arguments, it is straightforward that, $\Gamma$ converges to the unique steady state of the ODE it solves, and therefore, $\Gamma(s) \xrightarrow[s \to \infty]{} 0$.
+According to our assumptions on $\mu$ stated in \cref{hyp growth m}, $0$ is the only global point of minimum of the convex function $\mu$, therefore $z_0=0$.
+We conclude that $0$ is the unique steady state of the ODE \cref{edo Gamma}.
+Moreover, it is established in \cite{lorz2011dirac} that under the assumptions \cref{ass K}, $U$ is a convex function.
+Therefore, the flow in \cref{edo Gamma} is an increasing function, and it is straightforward that, $\Gamma_z$ converges to this unique steady state of \cref{edo Gamma}: